ikon-ai/ikon-sdk-unity-demo/README.md

 ## Getting Started

-- Install Unity (2022 LTS recommended)
+- Install Unity (Latest 2022 LTS recommended)
 - Download this project and unzip it to a local folder.
 - You need a space ID, an API key, and a user ID.
 These credentials are necessary for initializing and authenticating your SDK instance.
 You can get these from the Ikon Portal.